FilipWirsen/pp5-ci/README.md

  * Those who often play disc golf.
  * All ages, mostly men between 20-40.

- Thinking aout the main audience i think the most important things for this website to contain is the following:
+ Thinking aout the main audience Ithink the most important things for this website to contain is the following:

 * Easy to navigate and to sort for the type of disc your interested in buying.
 * Has alot of trustability to make the user feel like they are buying from proffesionals that know what their talking about.
-* Has social media links to Facebook, Instagram etc.
 * User accounts to easily keep track of previous orders.
 * Let users that bought a product rate it.
 * Look at customer reviews on products.